Plan to rebuild business through change and transformation

 I work with senior executives in organisations looking to transform or deliver cost or revenue benefits of up to £100m.
 This is done by implementing effective operating models and governance structures via a full costed delivery plan.

-“It’s a very challenging time and whilst technology has supported remote & flexible working, we need to think about the People aspect.
+“It’s a very challenging time and whilst technology has supported remote and flexible working, we need to think about the People aspect.

 Remote and flexible working will be a positive thing for those of us with families and busy lives outside of work.
 For some colleagues it may reinforce feelings of detachment and loneliness.